guiand888/ansible-collection-workstation_bootstrap/roles/gnome_extensions/README.md

 # gnome_extensions

-An Ansible role to install GNOME Shell extensions via `dnf` on Fedora systems.
+An Ansible role to install GNOME Shell extensions via `dnf` on Fedora systems with individual extension progress display.

 ## Requirements

 * This role is designed for and tested on Fedora Linux distributions.
 * Assumes `dnf` is the package manager.
 * Assumes the GNOME Shell extensions are available as packages following the `gnome-shell-extension-` naming convention.

+## Features

+- **Individual Extension Progress**: Each GNOME extension installation is displayed separately, showing which extension is currently being installed.
+- **Automatic Package Name Construction**: Automatically prepends `gnome-shell-extension-` to extension names.
+- **Clear Labels**: Shows extension package names as labels during installation for easy tracking.

 ## Role Variables